sgoeschl/presentations/testbusters/evil-performance-testing/slides/evil-performance-testing.md

 * Performance problems cost you $$$
 * Mandatory performance test before purchase

-^ As a prospective customer you want to make 100% sure that GRUNTMASTER 7000 works.
+^ You are a prospective customer looking at GRUNTMASTER 7000.

 ---